dream-faster/fold/docs/design.md

-# What are the design decisions that make `Drift` different?
+# What are the design decisions that make `Fold` different?

 1. There's no explicit "Pipeline" class.
 This allows us to hand back the job of fitting a collection of models to `train()`.
 This enables parallelization and reduces duplicate code.
 See section on Composites.